Dave Foster (guitarist): Biography

-Foster was born in St Helens, Merseyside, he started playing guitar at age 6.
+Foster was born in St Helens, Merseyside, he started playing guitar at age 6 while attending Bleak Hill Primary School before moving on to Rainford High School.
 In 1987 he started music college in Liverpool before moving to the Leigh College of Music after a year, (Note: this citation says 1997, I believe this is a mis type as other articles say late 80s and Mr. So-&-So's first demo was released in 1991.) where he formed Mr So-&-So with Shaun McGowan (bass & vocals), Leon Parr (drums), Kieren Twist (keyboards) and Charlotte Evans (vocals).
 The band released three albums before disbanding in 2001.

 Prior to recording The Overlap, Foster met Steve Rothery of Marillion, who was a fan of Mr So-&-So and signed the band to his label Dorian Music.
 Foster formed Sleeping Giant in 2001 with Charlotte Evans on vocals, Leon Parr on drums, Simon Crumley on bass and James Rimmer on keyboards.
 The band released two EPs (Primates and Embers) before disbanding in 2006.

 In 2008, Foster joined the live band for Steve Rothery's folk rock project, The Wishing Tree, which also featured Marillion's Pete Trewavas.
 In 2011 Foster released his debut solo album Gravity, which featured Dutch vocalist Dinet Poortman, whom he met at Marillion weekend' and would regularly collaborate with.

 Foster with the Steve Rothery band in 2015.

 In 2013, Foster joined the Steve Rothery band, alongside Leon Parr (drums), Yatim Halimi (bass) and Riccardo Romano (keyboards) with Martin Jakubski (vocals).
 Foster co-wrote Rothery's first solo album, The Ghosts Of PripyatI in 2014, which features guest appearances from Steven Wilson and Steve Hackett.

 In 2015, Foster joined Welsh progressive rock band, Panic Room, as their lead guitarist on their Wildfire Tour.
 Appearing on their albums Essence (2015) and Screens – Live In London (2018).
 Foster left Panic Room in 2018 alongside bassist Yatim Halimi.